gkjpettet/Physics/README.md

 Included is the `Physics.DebugCanvas` class which is a subclass of `DesktopCanvas`.
 This is a drop-in control that will render the physics simulation.
 The `DebugCanvas` is not intended to be used for a game (it could be better optimised) but it's quite performant nonetheless.

+The main project is saved in Xojo's "Project" format since this plays nicely with version control.
+I have also saved the project as a binary file so free and lite license users of Xojo can experiment with the module too.
 ## Requirements

 The engine was developed on a 16" MacBook Pro with an M1 Pro using Xojo 2022 Release 2.
 The code is entirely API 2.0.
 I've not tested it on earlier Xojo releases.